 My top tips for the Harry Potter Forbidden Forest Experience

-- Bring warm clothes!
+- Bring warm clothes.
 As this event takes place in winter, you’ll need to wrap up warm.
-I’d recommend your Hogwarts scarf and layers!
+I’d recommend your Hogwarts scarf and layers.

 - Bring a decent pair of shoes as some of the ground may be muddy on your visit.
-At first, the car park was sludgy and the lantern walkway at the beginning but then afterwards the paths dried out.
+At first, the car park was sludgy and the lantern walkway at the beginning but then afterward the paths dried out.

-- The pathways are all flat for this event, but make sure you check the accessibility section with Fever before you arrive to ensure that pushchairs and wheelchairs can go!
+- The pathways are all flat for this event, but make sure you check the accessibility section with Fever before you arrive to ensure that pushchairs and wheelchairs can go.

 - Bring lots of cash with you for food and drinks.
-Like most Wizarding World attractions food and drink is a little pricey.
+Like most Wizarding World attractions food and drink are a little pricey.
 For example, Butterbeer bottles are £10 each but they do come with a souvenir tankard.

-- If you have bought VIP tickets for the event (with the beanie hat and hot cocoa) you’ll need to check in at the guest experience desk to claim your voucher!
+- If you have bought VIP tickets for the event (with the beanie hat and hot cocoa) you’ll need to check-in at the guest experience desk to claim your voucher.